PyMieDiff: A differentiable Mie scattering library: Examples

 Here the $R_i$ serve as general placeholders for observables calculated by Mie theory, and $n$ is the total number of calculations (e.g., multiple wavelengths, angles, particles).
 The optimization targets are given by $R_{\text{target},i}$.
 Via automatic differentiation, we calculate the partial derivatives of $L$ with respect to the geometric parameters $\partial L / \partial \mathcal{G}$, and update the particles to minimize $L$.
 To avoid getting stuck in local minima, we can perform this optimizaiton on a large number of initial guesses.
 This optimization procedure is depicted in figure~\ref{fig:example_optimization}a.

-As example, we optimize the scattering efficiency $Q_{\text{sca}}$ of a dielectric core-shell particle, by modifying its core and shell size as well as the material refractive indices.
+In this example, we optimize the scattering efficiency $Q_{\text{sca}}$ of a dielectric core-shell particle over $400-800$\,nm to match the Gaussian centred at $600$\,nm.
+Its core and shell size as well as the material refractive indices are varied.
 We limit the radii to $10-100$\,nm and the complex refractive indexes to dielectric materials with $n_{real}$ ranging from 1 to 4.5 and $n_{imag}$ from 0.0 to 0.1.
 To keep the optimization within these restrictions, we optimize normalized values using a sigmoid activation inside the optimization loop.

 In this example, the popular Adam optimizer is used.\cite{kingmaAdamMethodStochastic2014} While Adam is ideal for mini-batch based optimization as typically used for neural network training, it performs well also on our optimization task.
 We demonstrate in the online documentation how to use the L-BFGS optimizer as an alternative.\cite{nocedalUpdatingQuasiNewtonMatrices1980}